tombotXL/tomordonez.github.io-src/content/ms-data-science-coursera-udemy-udacity.md

 In 6 months I might sign up for:

 * Udacity Data Analyst Nanodegree

-## I am currently taking these 2:

-* Intro to Python
-* R programming

-**Update 9/1/17**

-I started R and Python at the same time and this was too time consuming.
-R required a lot of data science concepts that I haven't studied.
-While Python's learning curve was easier.
-I decided to focus on data science using Python.

-I implemented Python scripts in the past and this website is built using Python.
-I wanted to focus on building solid foundations before moving onto more heavy stuff.

 ## If you have questions or comments please add them below
 ![Ask Question or Comment]({filename}/images/tomordonez-ask-question-comment.gif)